Why a case for support is so important

 It is important to create a narrative about your church and its work that inspires potential donors.
 This should also provide detailed information about the specific projects that need funding.

-Your case for support will form the backbone of your approaches to all major donors, funding bodies, and the local community, so it is well worth investing time and resource to get it right.
+Your case for support will form the backbone of your approaches to all major donors, funding bodies, and the local community, so it is well worth investing time and resources to get it right.
 It should draw on the voices of key people in your church and be a live document that is regularly updated.

 As a simple guide, you can position your case for support around three basic questions: